DevilCoders/self-improving-DRL-model/docs/training_and_modes.md

   pair with ROS integrations for robotics control.
 - **TD3** – Select when delayed, conservative updates are required; suits high-precision evaluation phases following broader exploration.
+- **REINFORCE** – Useful for rapid prototyping and RLHF-heavy loops where the Monte-Carlo objective integrates human scores directly alongside intrinsic rewards emitted by the backbone.

 Available modes: